practice area bg MOBILE practice area bg scaled

-Lightning damage claims in Florida are among the most misunderstood in residential property insurance.
-Many homeowners assume that because lightning is an obvious, undeniable act of nature, their claim will be straightforward.
-In practice, lightning damage claims are disputed, underpaid, and denied at a rate that surprises most policyholders, and the reasons why have everything to do with how damage is documented, how causation is established, and how insurance companies characterize losses to minimize what they pay.
+Lightning damage claims are among the most frequently misunderstood categories of residential property insurance in Florida.
+Many homeowners assume that because lightning is a clear and natural event, coverage will be straightforward.
+In practice, these claims are often disputed, underpaid, or partially denied.
+The outcome typically depends on how the damage is documented, how causation is established, and how the insurer evaluates and characterizes the loss.

-Williams Law Association, P.A., has represented Florida homeowners in property insurance disputes for nearly three decades.
-This guide explains what your homeowner’s insurance covers for lightning damage, how insurers dispute and undervalue these claims, what Florida law requires of your insurer, and what to do when your lightning damage claim isn’t being handled fairly.
+Williams Law Association, P.A., has represented Florida policyholders in property insurance disputes for nearly 30 years.
+This guide explains what homeowners’ insurance typically covers in lightning damage claims, how insurers evaluate and challenge these losses, what Florida law requires during the claims process, and what steps to take when a claim is not handled properly.

 Why Lightning Damage Claims Are More Complicated Than They Appear